Last Updated on: 8th November 2023, 09:39 am

 Does cold meat absorb more smoke?

-There is no black and white answer to this question, but we can say that cold meat absorbs more smoke than meat at room temperature because cold meat will take longer time to heat up and will absorb more smoke due to the prolonged process.
+There is no black-and-white answer to this question, but we can say that cold meat absorbs more smoke than meat at room temperature because cold meat will take a longer time to heat up and will absorb more smoke due to the prolonged process.

 Sometimes, smoke deposits on the surface of cold meat in the form of bubbles.

-Is smoke ring a determinant of smokey flavor?
+Is a smoke ring a determinant of smokey flavor?

 The reason behind this is that smoke rings develop from the reaction of gases present in smoke with the protein myoglobin present in meat.

-Myoglobin content differs from meat to meat, and thus, a meat with higher myoglobin content can have a smoke ring with the least exposure to smoke.
+Myoglobin content differs from meat to meat, and thus, a slice of meat with higher myoglobin content can have a smoke ring with the least exposure to smoke.